 - Do a Final Check - Before you store it wherever you want, do a last check of all the pieces.
 Make sure that everything is snapped together so that you won't have anything falling off in the long run.

 - Clear space on your shelf- Once you're done with the whole build, you can go ahead and find the perfect spot for your Diagon Alley book nook.
 This would be perfect if in between a few sets of books with a darker shade so that it would blend in.
 If the miniature house kit is the same shade or color as your wall, you can lay it right beside a wall as if it was protruding out of it.
 You can even just leave this on your desk, a little reminder of the Wizarding World.
 Make sure that wherever you place your Diagon Alley book nook, it is away from moisture and possible fire hazards.

 You can also watch our TikTok video below for a quick step-by-step tutorial!

 @robotimeonline_official It can also be used as a night ligt!💡Rolife Magic House 3D Wooden DIY Mini

 You now have a piece of the Wizarding World in your home!
 This book nook will be a creative conversation starter when you have visitors over.
 It is also just a nice little quirky piece to have at home that shows you were once a devotee of Harry Potter and his adventures.

 This piece takes roughly 4 hours to build, something you can enjoy in your downtime alone or a great way to introduce your childhood favorite to your kids.
-Apart from this Diagon alley book nook, we also have other bookshelf inserts that you could build with your hands, such as Sakura Densya book nook and Sunshine Town book nook!
-Check out our amazing book nook shelf insert to discover more!
+Apart from this Diagon Alley book nook, we also have other bookshelf inserts that you could build with your hands, such as Sakura Densya book nook and Sunshine Town book nook!
+Check out our amazing book nook kits collection to discover more!